pydata/xarray/doc/tutorial.rst

     disk, it does not yet support incremental writes, which is important for dealing with datasets that do not fit into memory.
-This is a significant shortcoming that we hope to resolve (:issue:`199`) by adding the ability to create ``Dataset`` objects directly linked to a NetCDF file on disk.
+This is a significant shortcoming that we hope to resolve (:issue:`199`) by adding the ability to create ``Dataset`` objects directly linked to a netCDF file on disk.

 NetCDF files follow some conventions for encoding datetime arrays (as numbers with a "units" attribute) and for packing and unpacking data (as described by the "scale_factor" and "_FillValue" attributes).
-If the argument ``decode_cf=True`` (default) is given to ``open_dataset``, xray will attempt to automatically decode the values in the NetCDF objects according to `CF conventions`__.
+If the argument ``decode_cf=True`` (default) is given to ``open_dataset``, xray will attempt to automatically decode the values in the netCDF objects according to `CF conventions`__.
 Sometimes this will fail, for example, if a variable has an invalid "units" or "calendar" attribute.
 For these cases, you can turn this decoding off manually.